aaronkaplan/yellowsub/docs/TESTING.md

 You can check the success of the unit in two ways:

 1. execute them locally first.
 See the ``.gitlab-ci.yml`` file and search for the ``pytest`` line.
 Execute that line and observe if there are any errors.
 2. Commit code to the gitlab server and have the runner run the unit tests for you.
 You will get an email if things break.
-Also, please observe the [README.md](README.md) file.
+Also, please observe the [README.md](/README.md) file.
 It has banners which indicate if the unit tests were successful.

 It pays off (i.e. it is much faster) to iterate over your unit tests locally before git committing them.
 Why?
-Because the runner starts a docker image for every commit, configures it (apt install...), installes all python dependencies (``pip install -r requirements.txt``), etc. That's slow.
+Because the runner starts a docker image for every commit, configures it (apt install...), installs all python dependencies (``pip install -r requirements.txt``), etc. That's slow.
 Run it locally first.
 Ensure that they work and that they cover as much as possible before committing the unit tests.